KJKan/mcfarland/Tutorial.md

 ```

-Next to package Psychonetrics, we load a few more packages, needed e.g. to make a plot of the networks.
+Next to package Psychonetrics, we load a few more packages, needed to make a plot of the networks, for instance.

 ```{r}
 # load required R packages